Harrisburg @ AARoads

 The future of Interstate 83 is uncertain, as the short two-digit Interstate may expand northwards along the Dauphin Bypass.
 However, speculation that the Interstate could reach the Williamsport vicinity should be negated as plans for a full freeway along U.S. 11/15 between Duncannon and Milton are not in the cards.

 A short connector between Interstate 83/U.S. 322 and Interstate 76/Pennsylvania Turnpike/Pennsylvania 283.
-The short Interstate highway also serves Harrisburg International Airport bound traffic, as it is located just to the east of the southern terminus of Pennsylvania 283.
+The short Interstate route also serves Harrisburg International Airport bound traffic, as it is located just to the east of the southern terminus of Pennsylvania 283.
 Original exit numbers were signed from north to south, but with the implementation mile-based exit numbers, the standard south to north convention now exists along the route.
 The northern terminus is located at a three level stack interchange.

 Important freeway linking the Harrisburg and Lancaster metro areas.
 Pennsylvania 283 traverses rolling hills and a hodgepodge of small town and suburban subdivision on the 29 mile trek.
 The speed limit in rural areas is 65 MPH, with four lanes carrying the overall load between the two cities.
 The easternmost portion of the freeway has been reconstructed/widened to six lanes with full shoulders.
 Sound walls were also installed.
 The interchange with U.S. 30, the eastern terminus, was expanded to allow for access to west U.S. 30 and from east U.S. 30.
 The designation of Pennsylvania 283 was never signed, and not planned to be signed as, Interstate 283.